arnabs542/oj/coding.md

 # Tips on white board coding or paper coding

 ## Ask questions to clarify
-- How big is the size of the input?
+- How big is the SIZE of the input?
+- How is input data represented?
 - How big is the RANGE of values?
+Positive values or negative values?
 - What kind of values are there?
 Are there negative numbers?
 Floating points?
 Will there be empty inputs?
 - Are there DUPLICATES within the input?
 - What are some EXTREME cases of the input?